 Urbanisation, globalisation and climate change are transforming the development agenda.
 Within the next two decades, more people will be living in urban areas than in the countryside in nearly every country in the world.

-Cities are much more than human habitats; they are crucial and advanced components of the national and global economy, acting as engines of economic development and social change.
+Cities are much more than human habitats; they are crucial and advanced components of the national and global economy, acting as engines of economic growth and structural transformation.
 The city represents a crucial battlefield for societies to meet the challenges of sustainable development, especially the eradication of poverty and the creation of a new low-carbon economy.
 Unfortunately, many cities fail to rise to these challenges.
 Signs of urban decay and poverty are commonplace, even in the most developed parts of the world.

 Policy makers and researchers are only just starting to recognise that many social and environmental problems have their roots in economic failures and structural weaknesses.
 However, such problems can not be effectively addressed without economic restructuring and appropriate economic policies.
-Moreover, they require professionally trained people who understand the dynamics of the city economy and are equipped to tackle these challenges through effective policy formulation and implementation.
+Crucially, this would require professionally trained people who understand the dynamics of the city economy and are equipped to tackle these challenges through effective policy formulation and implementation.
 This course is designed to train and supply such people.

 Through a series of lectures, seminars, workshops, case studies and field work relating to cities around the world, the programme endeavours to impart a critical understanding of the economics governing urban development, enabling students to appreciate and assess the contexts within which a city economy operates.